 With the 2014 election cycle having come to an end, participation in AMPAC is as important as ever.
 Your continued commitment is vitally necessary in order for AMPAC to stay competitive in the 2016 election cycle.
 We strongly encourage you to renew your commitment to AMPAC so we can continue the necessary work of supporting and electing physician-friendly candidates to Congress.
 To join or find out more, please visit our website at www.ampaconline.org, or call AMPAC’s Washington office at (202) 789-7400.

 AMPAC Political Education Programs

-In 2013, AMPAC will once again host the Candidate Workshop and Campaign School to help AMA members become more effective advocates for medicine as both candidates and skilled campaign volunteers.
-The Candidate Workshop, to be held February 15-17, is ideal for those considering a run for public office.
-The Campaign School, to be held April 17-21, is an intensive hands-on seminar that trains participants as campaign experts.
+In 2015, AMPAC will once again host the Candidate Workshop and Campaign School in Washington, DC to help AMA members become more effective advocates for medicine as both candidates and skilled campaign volunteers.
+The Candidate Workshop will be held February 20-22 and the Campaign School will be held April 15-19.
 Both programs will be held in the Washington, DC area.
 Enrollment is open to AMA members, their spouses and immediate family members, and Federation staff.
-AMPAC, through its Political Education Fund, covers lodging, meals, tuition and course materials, a significant benefit to AMA members.
+AMPAC, covers lodging, meals, tuition and course materials, a significant benefit to AMA members.
 For more information, visit http://www.ampaconline.org/political-education/